 I guess I would have to learn how to fend for myself.

-All throughout the 80’s I was moved schools as though I were a dog.
+All throughout the 80’s I was moved school to school as though I were a dog.
 I was never anywhere long enough to establish a lasting impression on anyone, and when I was, my asthma obliterated any chance of fostering a connection.
 Hell, I couldn’t even tell you the names of my classmates.
 It didn’t matter.
 Because I was just another soon to be statistic of a disheveled government school where nobody gave a flying fuck about anything.

 In the early 90’s I completed my senior years of primary school.
 My asthma had begun to recede in severity, and I managed to make a friend or two.
 I even became an altar boy at the local Catholic church.
 I enjoyed this a lot.
 I was someone important.
 Someone respected.
-My parents were proud of me and it was a great feeling… While it lasted.
+My parents were proud of me and it was a great feeling…while it lasted.

-I decided to rummage through my parent’s closet.
-I found photos of my mom, And the severe bruises adorning her body.
+I decided to rummage through my parents’ closet.
+I found photos of my mom, and the severe bruises adorning her body.
 She was documenting the brutality she was experiencing with my father.
 He was a very traditional Middle Eastern man.
 It was horrendous.
 I wanted to be numb.
 I didn’t want to feel this longing for something better.